enso-org/ide/docs/connections.md

 Example:
 ```
-five = 5
+«five» = 5
 ```

-Introduces the name `five` into the parent scope.
+The name `five` introduced into the parent scope is bound to a value of expression `5`.

-Assignment operator is also  used to define functions, extension methods and perform pattern matching.
-For each of these cases appropriate desugaring is applied.
-See sections below for details for particular cases.
+Assignment operator is used to define aliases, functions, extension methods and perform pattern matching.
+For different cases appropriate desugaring is applied.
+See sections below for details for particular details.

-Roughly speaking, if the name is a variable, it is introduced and its arguments (if present) are visible only in the definition body.
-If the name is constructor, it will be pattern-matched and any variables used for constructor arguments will be bound.
+Roughly speaking, if the name is a variable identifier, it is introduced and its arguments (if present) are visible only in the definition body.
+If the name is constructor identifier, it will pattern-match on variables in its arguments positions.

 If any macros are used in the definition, it is assumed that if it appears in a pattern context, their vars introduce variables — or otherwise use variables.